-In the first movie theaters in the 1900s, there wasn’t much choice in what movie you were going to see.
+In the first movie theaters in the 1900s, there wasn’t much choice in what movie a patron was going to see.
 A movie would show on one screen, and there would be a set of cartoons before it showed again.
 Things changed in 1912 when an advertising manager named Nils Granlund made one of the first trailers for theaters owned by Marcus Loew (the namesake of the current theater chain).
 The piece of film was one-minute long for a Broadway show called The Pleasure Seekers, and the clip was shown after the movie.
 But Granlund wasn’t the only one with this idea.

-This method of showing an upcoming release after a main feature in a theater began to become popular, and the movie studios started to make their own trailers around 1916.
-The first mention of these pieces of film officially as “trailers” came from an article in the New York Times in 1917 talking about how the National Association of the Motion Picture Industry was sending trailers to movie theaters so they could be attached to the end of the feature films they were currently showing.
+This method of showing an upcoming release after the main feature in a theater began to become popular, and the movie studios started to make their own trailers around 1916.
+The first mention of these pieces of film officially as “trailers” came from an article in the New York Times in 1917 which talked about how the National Association of the Motion Picture Industry was sending trailers to movie theaters so they could be attached to the end of the feature films they were currently showing.

-Many of these early official trailers by the studios had the same format that is used today; important, eye-catching scenes from the movie while using dramatic voice-overs and text.
-Trailers seemed to get their name from where the extra piece of film was placed which “trailed” the main feature.
+Many of these early official trailers by the studios had the same format that is used today; important eye-catching scenes from the movie while using dramatic voice-overs and text.
+Trailers seemed to get their name from where the extra piece of film was placed, which “trailed” the main feature.
 In the case of serials, it only made sense to put it after the main episode since this was what enticed people to come back to the theater to see the next episode the following week.